 Home insurance and all other forms of insurance coverage are not without disputes.
 Homeowners who suffer a loss often find themselves with insurance adjusters who fail to approve their claim.
 Florida is no stranger to homeowners insurance disputes.
-At VG Law Group, our Orlando homeowners insurance claims lawyers are ever ready to help clients get the settlement they deserve.
+At VG Law Group, our Orlando insurance claims lawyers are ready to help clients get the settlement they deserve.

 According to Investopedia, homeowners insurance is a form of property insurance covering losses and damages to a home.
 It also covers damages to furnishings and other assets in a residence.
 Homeowner's insurance includes liability coverage against accidents in the home or property.

 Generally, the insurance coverage covers interior damage, exterior damage, loss of personal assets, and injury to third parties on the property.
 When a person claims any of the preceding, the homeowner will first pay a deductible, before the insurance company covers the rest.

 Orlando and other parts of Florida are not strangers to natural disasters.
 Tornado and hurricane damage have ravaged homes for years.
 This is why homeowners take out insurance policies to protect their property.

 Below are some of the most common types of property insurance policies in Florida:

 In each of these policies, the coverage types are as follows: